paperless-ngx/paperless-ngx/docs/configuration.md

     PAPERLESS_OCR_LANGUAGES=tur ces chi-tra
     ```

-    Make sure it's a space separated list when using several values.
+    Make sure it's a space-separated list when using several values.

     To actually use these languages, also set the default OCR language
     of paperless: